C9198-Mete/MY-AWS-09-21/aws/hands-on/11_04_2021_S3_02/README_Replication.md

 At the end of the this hands-on training, students will be able to;

-- create a S3 bucket.
+- create a S3 bucket

 - manage lifecycle of objects in S3.